Praveen-18/Cognitive_devops_VQA/README.md

 - [Sridhar V](https://github.com/srid20ad047)
 - [Jaswanth B](https://github.com/JASWANTHJET)

+## NOTE
+Our model files are not uploaded to GitHub yet.
+Please DM us for access to the models.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.